magrathealabs/playbook/README.md

 Our purpose is to *transform the future into the present*.

-We want to do this solving our customers challenging problems using technology in an effective and innovative way by designing and engineering software systems and data analysis using Artificial Intelligence.
+We do this by solving our customers' challenging problems using technology in an effective and innovative way, designing and engineering software systems, doing data analysis and using Artificial Intelligence.

 ### PRINCIPLES

 *We care*.
-We don't say "I told you."
-We don't say "this is not my responsibility."
+We don't say "I told you" or "this is not my responsibility".
+We take responsibility for our work and look for ways to improve it constantly.

 *We are actively transparent*.
-We actively communicate.
+What matters most in team software development is communication, and we actively communicate.
 We share the problems with each other.
+Communication is essential for creating a sense of team and active cooperation.

 *We are a team*.
 We share responsibilities.
 We don't let our egos take control of us.
 We win and lose together.
 We don't have positions; we have roles.
 We could disagree with each other, but we commit to the team.